 Library Matters is produced monthly by Texas Health and Human Services.
 Each issue provides readers with a listing of articles, books, videos and journals on a particular subject, for example, seizure disorder, Down syndrome, Autism, infant mental health and behavioral issues.

-- August 2018: Deafness, Hearing Impairments, Speech and Language Development (PDF)
+- July 2020: Deafness, Hearing impairments, Speech and Language Development (PDF)

-- February 2018: Cultural Competence & Bilingual Language Development (PDF)
+- February 2020: Cultural Competence and Bilingual Language (PDF)

 - January 2020: Play and Motor Development (PDF)